TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 - 800 x 600 @ 60Hz (Optimized for old CRT monitors resolution with 4:3 aspect ratio)
 - 640 x 480 @ 60Hz (Optimized for old CRT monitors resolution with 4:3 aspect ratio)

-???+ tip "🎯 Best Practice"
+???+ tip "Best Practice"
     Set both the target output and the Mini-KVM capture resolution to **1920x1080** for optimal sharpness and minimal latency.

 ##### What happens with resolutions above 1080p?
 If your target computer outputs at a higher resolution than 1080p, the Mini-KVM will **merge multiple pixels** into one for display on the host.
 This may make the image appear **blurry**.

-???+ info "💡 Improving Blurry Image"
+???+ info "Improving Blurry Image"
     You can improve visual clarity on the host side by **scaling up the display**.
 While this won’t restore full detail, it smooths the output and enhances visibility.

 ##### Troubleshooting Glitches